Download Files for Tru-Traffic TS/PP (formerly TS/PP-Draft)

 Band Action.odp 0.03

-A slideshow to help explain the Band Action in Tru-Traffic TS/PP. Some simple animation during the slide transitions helps illustrate what's going on.
+A slideshow to help explain the Band Action in Tru-Traffic.
+Some simple animation during the slide transitions helps illustrate what's going on.
 There are some momentary pauses within the slide transitions, and there are some indefinite pauses once the transitions have finished.
 To proceed after the indefinite pauses, you'll need to click the space bar or the right-arrow key, but first you'll want to wait a few seconds to make sure it's not just sitting at a momentary pause — otherwise, you'll jump to the next slide before the current one has finished playing.